mpruna/Docker_Recipies/Getting_Started_with_Docker/README.md

 sleep ^nr  | Pause for NUMBER seconds/minutes, it's handy as we can prologue the life of a container after execution -rm  | -rm  removes the container after a command execution.
 It's useful because if we don't explicitly tell it so whenever we run an image a new container is spawned
 -it | attaches an interactive terminal to docker container
+-p outside_port:inside_port  |  specify which port the app will use/Publish a container's port(s) to the host